Spicy Yoghurt | Last updated: 9 March 2019 | HTML5 game tutorial

 - Control game objects with user input

 The aim of this tutorial series is to let you get familiar with game programming in HTML5, and game programming in general.
 If you haven't done this before, it requires a new way of thinking.
-You don't just run a piece of code once, but you'll do this many times per second and this takes a whole new approach.
+You don't just run a piece of code once, but you'll do this many times per second inside a game loop and this takes a whole new approach.